PandorumProject/pandorum-solidity/README.md

 ![pandorum logo](https://github.com/PandorumProject/pandorum-solidity/blob/master/images/logo-4k.png)

+Under Production... the amount of typos on this document is around to AWESOME

 ## Synopsis

 Smart-contracts will allow us to make a total new way of organization and task-making from open-collaborative projects.
 We have made a RegisterUser contract, Pandorum Protocol contract, Freelancing scrow contract and Token Emit contract.